skinnerboxentertainment/VibeCodeTrisMVP/README.md

 # 🎮 VibeCodeTris

-> Dive into VibeCodeTris: A meticulously engineered Tetris experience where every move resonates with a unique, procedural "vibe."
-Built with TypeScript and a worker-driven architecture, it pushes the boundaries of replayability, accessibility, and dynamic audio.
+> VibeCodeTris: A GENERIC BLOCK DROPPING experience where every move resonates with a unique, procedural "tone."
+Built with TypeScript and a worker-driven architecture, it seeks to explore the boundaries of replayability, accessibility, and dynamic audio.
+This project was designed and implemented in a series of iterative, conversational interactions with various "AI" LLM Agents.

 ---